GeorgiaMap/recycling/README.md

 <a href="https://georgiarecycles.org"><img src="img/grc-logo-320.png" style="widthX: 100%; max-width: 320px !important;" title="GRC" alt="Georgia Recycling Coalition"></a>

 Listings of commercial recyclers from the Georgia Recycling Coalition (GRC) and The Georgia Department of Economic Development's Center of Innovation for Energy.
-Updates are underway for our directory refresh on mid-February of 2022.
+Updates are underway for our directory refresh mid-February of 2022.

 [Google Form](https://docs.google.com/forms/d/1xiohFrPKEDgV7tXWumPd2HsQO-14B11t57JF8bN3QXo/edit)